ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : The payload of this capsule.
 Its semantics are determined by the value of the Capsule Type field.

-An intermediary can identify the use of the capsule protocol either through the presence of the Capsule-Protocol header field ({{hdr}}) or by understanding the chosen HTTP Upgrade token.
+An intermediary can identify the use of the Capsule Protocol either through the presence of the Capsule-Protocol header field ({{hdr}}) or by understanding the chosen HTTP Upgrade token.